 The discount rate used to measure the total pension liability was 7.50%.
-This is an increase from the discount rate at the prior measurement date of 5.12%.
-The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the fiscal 2018 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
+There was no change since the prior measurement date.
+The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the fiscal 2019 contribution rate, contributions from school districts will be made at contractually required rates (actuarially determined), and contributions from the state will be made at current statutorily required rates.
 Based on these assumptions, the pension plan's fiduciary net position was not projected to be depleted and, as a result, the Municipal Bond Index Rate was not used in the determination of the Single Equivalent Interest Rate (SEIR).